The Environmental Advisory Committee Members:

 Contacting the EAC

 Residents can contact the EAC for detailed information on the Town of Ossining's environmental ordinances, to nominate a significant tree for protection, to report environmental issues, to propose environmental policies, or to volunteer their time toward EAC efforts.
-Please address all such questions or suggestions to:
+Please submit questions or suggestions in the below EAC Contact Form, or via mail or phone:

 Mitzi Elkes, Chair